aspose-total/Aspose.Total-Products/total/en/android-java/conversion/tex-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to DOTX on Android via Java" h2="Convert TEX to DOTX in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The TEX to DOTX conversion feature is a useful tool for mobile app developers.
+It allows them to integrate the feature into their apps, allowing users to easily convert TEX files to DOTX.
+This is especially useful for users who need to convert documents from one format to another.

+<h2>How Aspose.Total Helps for TEX to DOTX Conversion</h2>

-You can integrate TEX to DOTX conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert TEX file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to DOTX.
+Aspose.Total for Android Java is a package that provides two APIs to help developers integrate the TEX to DOTX conversion feature into their mobile apps.
+The first API is Aspose.PDF for Android via Java, which is used to convert TEX files to DOC.
+The second API is Aspose.Words for Android Java, which is used to render DOC to DOTX.
+By using these two APIs, developers can easily integrate the TEX to DOTX conversion feature into their mobile apps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}